 Cleaning air ducts periodically removes allergens like pollen as well as other contaminants like dust and dirt.
-Check debris accumulation in your ducts at least once a year and have them cleaned immediately if:
+Check debris accumulation in your ducts at least once a year and have them cleaned immediately for these reasons.

 Cleaning techniques range from using a brush, rag and vacuum cleaner to remove loose dirt and dust on registers, grilles and duct walls to professional whole-house duct cleaning services that clean the entire HVAC system with services like duct sealing and biocide applications.

-In-line booster fans boost heated and cooled air for increased comfort.
+- In-line booster fans heat and cool air for increased comfort.

 - Register vent boosters pull more air from registers and increase comfort in rooms that aren’t served by your HVAC system.